Roundup® Lawsuit Update

 Call (888) 726-9160 now to see if a Roundup attorney in our network may be able to secure a settlement for you.

-Roundup lawsuits are being litigated in courts across the country as victims seek compensation and justice for cancers related to the use of the weed killer.
+Yes, Roundup lawsuits are still being litigated in courts across the country as victims seek compensation and justice for cancers related to the use of the weed killer.

-As of January 2025, 4,400 Roundup claims have been consolidated in a class action multidistrict litigation in the Nothern District of California.
+As of August 2025, over 4,400 Roundup claims have been consolidated in a class action multidistrict litigation in the Northern District of California.
 Other cases have been filed individually in state and federal courts.

-Roundup manufacturer Bayer has already paid billions of dollars to those harmed by this dangerous product and new claims continue to be filed.
+Roundup manufacturer Bayer has already paid billions of dollars to those harmed by this dangerous product, while new claims continue to be filed.
 Stay tuned to LawFirm for the latest Roundup lawsuit updates.

 Roundup contains glyphosate, a chemical that has been linked to various types of cancer, including leukemia and non-Hodgkin’s lymphoma.